benjiec/giraffe/README.md

 The accession value is the Feature.name attribute from the Hippo database.

+By default, feature detection returns detected features (from blast), and for DNA sequences, detected restriction sites and detected ORFs.
+If you set blastonly=1 in the URL, it will not detect restriction sites or ORFs.
+You can also set input=protein and send in a protein sequence as query.

+You can use Hippo to build DNA or protein blast databases.
+Giraffe uses blastn to blast DNA queries against DNA blast databases, blastx to blast DNA queries against protein blast databases, blastp to blast protein queries against protein blast databases, tblastn to blast protein queries against DNA blast databases.

 Programmatically, you can construct new blast databases using Hippo.
 E.g.

 ```